Send your enquiry.

 1. Evidence you have reported the issue

 First of all, we need to show that you gave ‘notice of repairs’.
-This basically means that you told your landlord about the disrepair.
-After all, the landlord cannot be blamed for failing to carry out a repair if no one’s told them about it.
+This basically means that you told your housing association or council about the disrepair.
+After all, the housing association or council cannot be blamed for failing to carry out a repair if no one’s told them about it.

-If you have communications to/from your landlord that help to prove your case, then we will ask you to reproduce these.
-Sometimes, Claimants have multiple emails or text messages between themselves and the landlord.
-If the landlord is flagrantly ignoring the problem, denying responsibility or is plain incompetent, then this will help to establish your claim.
+If you have communications to/from your housing association or council that help to prove your case, then we will ask you to reproduce these.
+Sometimes, Claimants have multiple emails or text messages between themselves and the housing association or council.
+If the housing association or council is flagrantly ignoring the problem, denying responsibility or is plain incompetent, then this will help to establish your claim.

-Top tip: keep copies of all the correspondence between you and your landlord in relation to your housing disrepair.
+Top tip: keep copies of all the correspondence between you and your housing association or council in relation to your housing disrepair.

 2. Evidence of the disrepair